 - Green-Eyed Monster: lateef hates Rahmat/Baran at first, because she replaced him as the tea boy because she's younger and weaker.

-- Lateef himself grow to be this as he groes to vsre for Baran and her family.
+- Lateef himself grows to be one as he stops being a brat and helps Baran and her family.

 - The Klutz: Rahmat/Baran is this when working at the site, doing more harm than good.
-It's justified since she's actually a girl, and not suited at all to carry heavy burden.
-Fortunately for her she's more helpful in caring roles.
+It's justified since she's actually a girl, and not suited at all to carry heavy burdens.
+Fortunately for her, she's more helpful in caring roles such as preparing tea and meals.

 - Secret Secret-Keeper: Lateef eventually finds out Rahmat/Baran's gender but never tells anyone.
-At some point Baran figures out he knoes, though.
+At some point Baran figures out he knows her secret.

 - Sweet Polly Oliver: Baran's father gets injured and cannot work for months.
 As the eldest daughter she's the only one who can provide for the family, so goes working to the construction site dressed as a boy.